 The Initial Maintenance IE provides an interval in which new stations may join the network.
-A long interval, equivalent to the maximum round-trip propagation delay plus the transmission time of the Ranging Request (RNG-REQ) message (see Section 0), MUST be provided to allow new stations to perform initial ranging.
+A long interval, equivalent to the maximum round-trip propagation delay plus the transmission time of the Ranging Request (RNG-REQ) message (see Section 6.3.2.4), MUST be provided to allow new stations to perform initial ranging.
+Packets transmitted in this interval MUST use the RNG-REQ MAC Management message format (see Section 6.3.2.4).